wrapperband/Tame-Mossley-FloodRisk/README.md

 The recent flood condition of the 17/3/2019 was the latest and also a new daily record level.

 The Analysis of North West rainfall per month from 2012 to 2019 also shows that the normal level of rain is 100 mm per Month and an increase to 150 to 200 mm per Month can cause flooding conditions.
 This shows once more a disproportional flooding response from relatively minor, or at least usual, variations in rain fall.

+Flood Mossley 11th September 2017 : Max Gauge reading : 240 cm

+There was a warning of the flood the previous day ~80 cm level, building up to the flood over 4 days.

 #### Tame river Mossley , Rate of change of river level, per week